 Assessment should enable students to demonstrate capacities relative to the learning objectives.
-Learning objectives are typically affects and competencies we seek to instill in our learners using the course content as the tool.
+Learning objectives are typically effects and competencies we seek to instill in our learners using the course content as the tool.
 The facts and figures matter greatly.
-Students cannot demonstrate higher order thinking before they remember and understand the material to be manipulated.
-The affects and competencies may be broad and demonstrable in several different types of assessments.
+Students cannot demonstrate higher-order thinking before they remember and understand the material to be manipulated.
+The effects and competencies may be broad and demonstrable in several different types of assessments.
 When thinking about types of assessments to include in your course, always start by clarifying your learning objectives.

 The NYU Remote Instruction Support Website, Remote Assessment Methods, and Practices covers in detail technology tools that can help you assess student learning.